DigitalPublishingToolkit/TOD18-Geoblocking/md/22ElkinsUSA.md

-Rule’, wherein the distribution value of media content is maximized through the exploitation of four factors: ‘time, repeat consumption (platforms), exclusivity, and differential pricing’.[^17ElkinsUSA_5] These factors are controlled through the development and maintenance of distinct spatial and temporal distribution windows that geoblocking helps maintain.
+Rule’, wherein the distribution value of media content is maximized through the exploitation of four factors: ‘time, repeat consumption (platforms), exclusivity, and differential pricing’.[^17ElkinsUSA_5] These factors are controlled through the development of distinct spatial and temporal distribution windows that geoblocking helps maintain.
 So, for instance, a film’s US theatrical run would represent one window, and subsequent availability of that film on Netflix in